OpenNebula/docs/source/vmware_cluster_deployment/vmware_node_deployment/vcenter_driver.rst

     :width: 50%
     :align: center

-Before importing a template, you can click on the down arrow next to the template's name and specify the Resource Pools as it was explained in the :ref:`Resource Pools in OpenNebula section in this chapter <vcenter_resource_pool>`.
+Before importing a template, you can click on the down arrow next to the template's name and specify the Resource Pools as is explained in the :ref:`Resource Pools in OpenNebula section in this chapter <vcenter_resource_pool>`.
 If the vCenter cluster doesn't have DRS enabled you won't be able to use Resource Pools and hence the down arrow won't display any content at all.

-Select the template you want to import and finally click on the Import button.
-This process may take some time as OpenNebula will import the disks and network interfaces that exists in the template and will create images and networks to represent them.
+Select the template you want to import and then click on the Import button.
+This process may take some time as OpenNebula will import the disks and network interfaces that exist in the template, and will create images and networks to represent them.

-A vCenter template is considered that it hasn't been imported if the template's moref and vCenter instance uuid is not found in OpenNebula's template pool.
+A vCenter template is considered not to have been imported if the template's moref and vCenter instance uuid are not found in OpenNebula's template pool.
 If OpenNebula does not find new templates, check that you have previously imported the vCenter clusters that contain those templates.

 When an image is created to represent a virtual disk found in the vCenter template, the VCENTER_IMPORTED attribute is set to YES automatically.
-This attribute prevents OpenNebula to delete the file from the vCenter datastore when the image is deleted from OpenNebula.
+This attribute prevents OpenNebula from deleting the file from the vCenter datastore when the image is deleted from OpenNebula.

 .. note:: If you want to use linked clones with a template, please import it using the **onevcenter** tool.

-After a vCenter VM Template is imported as a OpenNebula VM Template, it can be modified to change the capacity in terms of CPU and MEMORY, the name, permissions, etc. It can also be enriched to add:
+After a vCenter VM Template is imported as an OpenNebula VM Template, it can be modified to change the capacity in terms of CPU and MEMORY, the name, permissions, etc. It can also be enriched to add:

 * :ref:`New disks <disk_hotplugging>`
 * :ref:`New network interfaces <vm_guide2_nic_hotplugging>`